unitbvcv/image_processing_platform/README.md

 Adding algorithms will be done in the folder ImageProcessingAlgorithms.

-The tool will automatically import all files that do not start with `_` (underscore).
-At the moment, the tool does not distinguish between files and packages, so packages will be included as well.
+The platform will automatically import all files that do not start with `_` (underscore).
+At the moment, the platform does not distinguish between files and packages, so packages will be included as well.
 If you want to include files from packages, do so in a `__init__.py` file in your package.

 In an imported file, algorithms shall be put in functions and they must be decorated with the `@RegisterAlgorithm` decorator.
-Functions that do not have this decorator will not be registered by the tool.
+Functions that do not have this decorator will not be registered by the platform.
 At the moment, the decorator works exclusively on functions (not on classes).

 Requirements for a function to be registered correctly:
 - your module/package must import numpy and the `@RegisterAlgorithm` decorator